New research confirms older people need more support to stay living at home

 Stakeholders agree that the high levels of fear and mistrust around aged care services amongst older people has resulted in a high level of denial with consumers and their families delaying access to services, when they are clearly struggling and avoiding any form of planning.

-The impact of the home care queue for older people wanting to stay living at home
+Home care queue impacts older people wanting to stay living at home

 We clearly saw the effect of long wait lists for Home Care Packages and limited CHSP, which was heightened in regional and rural areas where providers and services are more limited.
 Consumers in some regional and rural areas were claiming that they had to wait over 6 months to a year to access any form of domestic, personal care or transport services.
 These services are key to supporting older people to remain living in the community.